georgekenefati/eeg_toolkit/readme.md

-eeg_toolkit
+# eeg_toolkit

 Various functions made designed to make exploratory analyses with EEG data easier.

-Standard preprocessing and source localization performed with MNE-Python
+Standard preprocessing and source localization performed with MNE-Python.

+Examples of usage in 'examples' folder.